Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - The type and extent of safety equipment you use

 The price of life insurance for rock climbing is determined by how much time you’re up near the sky, as well as your skill level and overall safety.
-Compare providers who specialize in covering high risk individuals to find the best rate.
+Compare life insurance companies who specialize in covering high risk individuals to find the best rate.

 Frequently asked questions